 Jobseekers - residence rights

-As an EU national, you have the right to go and look for work in another EU country.
+As an EU national, you have the right to take up residence and look for work in another EU country.

 If you have been working in another EU country and you lose your job, or if you are self-employed and you run out of work, you can keep your right to live there under certain conditions.